Revenue Pricing Model: How to Build A More Profitable Revenue Model? (infographic) 📈

 Here’s how it all unfolded…

 Rolls Royce knew they had a problem, but they weren’t sure what it was.
 Therefore, their customers were reporting that their engines needed quite a lot of maintenance and repair to meet international safety standards.
 A major complaint was inefficiency and unreliability.
 Customers were experiencing breakdowns due to engine problems which were grounding their planes for weeks.

 The costs of downtime were just becoming too much for customers.
 Thus, when airlines bought a jet engine, they also had to pay large sums of money for after-care service and maintenance.
 Including expertise to fix the engines and any materials and parts.

 The smaller airlines were the ones who were suffering the most of all: Small airlines were shorter on resources than larger carriers.
 What’s more, they were struggling to cover the costs of repairs and breakdowns.

 Buying from Rolls Royce at this point was putting airlines at great financial risk.
-So, Rolls-Royce decided to change its revenue pricing model and look at how they could incorporate risk-based pricing into the model.
+So, Rolls-Royce decided to change its revenue pricing model and look at how it could incorporate risk-based pricing into the model.

 How did they incorporate risk?
 Well, they started to design a very different type of service contract that charged customers for “power by the hour.”

 Unlike their old revenue model (an asset sale model selling the ownership rights of the engine), the new revenue model (‘Thrust by the hour’) enabled Rolls Royce’s customers to pay them for an engine’s flight hours.
 Thus, they no longer had to pay for the engine, repair time and materials.
 A huge saving.

 The new revenue model was a hit with airlines.
 Hence, it leveraged risk by transferring the risk of under-utilisation back to Rolls Royce.
 It removed the financial risk of downtime and product failure.
 What’s more, their new pricing model motivated Rolls Royce to improve their performance, engines and maintenance processes because it cost too much not too change.

 From here, Rolls Royce experienced a wide-scale business transformation.